 The other stories maintain interest and impress through the elegance of language.
 Except that “–30–”, for all its promise, somehow fails to define itself with sufficient precision to be truly satisfying.
 When you are writing in this genre, one of the givens is that, while you can hover over a number of possible tropes, letting the reader guess where you will finally alight, at some point you should signal with some precision what the story is actually about.
 This has two people isolated in a wilderness experiencing a kind of cafard in which their moods become increasingly focused on the possibility they are not alone.
 Yet, perhaps, we all want the security of being in the dark with those we have loved.

 Overall, Occultation is genuinely impressive and deserves to be on the shelves of everyone who is interested in a new synthesis between classical Lovecraftian ideas and a slightly more literary (but no less visceral) modern sensibility.
-For a review of Laird Barron’s first novel, see The Croning.
+For a review of Laird Barron’s first novels, see The Croning and The Light is the Darkness.
 His third collection is The Beautiful Thing That Awaits Us All.

 Occultation was shortlisted for the 2010 Stoker Award for Superior Achievement in a Collection.